-Scam texts are increasingly popular with scammers these days.
-Learn how to dodge and weave scam texts like a pro by keeping these key tips in mind.
+Do you get a couple scam texts a week like us?
+Learn how to spot this incredibly popular scam like a pro by keeping these key tips in mind.

 What are scam texts?